American Jewish Studies Program

 Strengthening the Bonds Between Israeli Leaders and the American Jewish Community

-The Ruderman Family Foundation, together with Brandeis University, is now readying for the second year of an innovative program designed to strengthen the bonds of understanding and appreciation between Israeli leaders and the American Jewish community.
-The Ruderman Fellows program is cultivating a deeper awareness of the vibrancy of American Jewish life by engaging members of Knesset with top community leaders and activists during an intensive week of meetings and briefings in Boston and New York.
-Encouraging candid discussions regarding priorities, sensibilities and perspectives within American Jewry, the program also explores contemporary and future trends affecting both Israel and the entire Jewish world.
+In 2011 and 2012, our foundation, together with Brandeis University, ran an innovative program designed to strengthen the bonds of understanding and appreciation between Israeli leaders and the American Jewish community.
+The Ruderman Fellows program cultivated a deeper awareness of the vibrancy of American Jewish life by engaging members of Knesset with top community leaders and activists during an intensive week of meetings and briefings in Boston and New York.
+Encouraging candid discussions regarding priorities, sensibilities and perspectives within American Jewry, the program also explored contemporary and future trends affecting both Israel and the entire Jewish world.

 The 2012 Ruderman Fellows